 The Golden Quadrilateral is the 5th longest highway system in the world.

-What are the Peninsular Rivers of India?
+What is the Longitudinal Extent of India?

 Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast โ free, no signup required.